Azure/toketi-iothubreact/README.md

     .to(console)
     .run()
 ```
-A stream of incoming telemetry data is read, parse and converted to a
+A stream of incoming telemetry data is read, parsed and converted to a
-`Temperature` object and filtered based on its value.
+`Temperature` object and filtered based on the temperature value.

 A more interesting example is reading telemetry data from Azure IoTHub, and
-send it to a Kafka topic so it can be consumed by other services downstream
+sending it to a Kafka topic, so it can be consumed by other services downstream:
 ```scala
 ...
 import org.apache.kafka.common.serialization.StringSerializer